-To be endorsed as a school occupational therapist, an applicant must hold an earned bachelor's or higher degree from an accepted institution of higher education; have successfully completed an American Occupational Therapy Association-accredited college or university program in occupational therapy; have successfully completed a practicum or internship, as required by the school of occupational therapy attended, which may be held in a variety of settings; hold a valid occupational therapy license issued by the Colorado Department of Regulatory Agencies and have passed the occupational therapy national registration examination administered by the national board for certification in occupational therapy.
+To be endorsed as a school occupational therapist, an applicant must hold an earned bachelor's or higher degree in occupational therapy from an American Occupational Therapy Association-accredited program at an accepted institution of higher education; have successfully completed an American Occupational Therapy Association-accredited college or university program in occupational therapy; have successfully completed a practicum or internship, as required by the school of occupational therapy attended, which may be held in a variety of settings; hold a valid occupational therapy-license to practice in Colorado pursuant to the Occupational Therapy Practice Act (section 12- 270-107, C.R.S.) or a valid license issued by another state and able to practice in Colorado pursuant to the Occupational Therapy Licensure Compact (section 24-60-4101, C.R.S.) issued by the Colorado Department of Regulatory Agencies and have passed the occupational therapy national registration examination administered by the national board for certification in occupational therapy.
 The school occupational therapist is knowledgeable about and is able to demonstrate the competencies specified below:

-- 7.02(1) The school occupational therapist is knowledgeable about the legal framework of occupational therapy within the public school system and is able to: - 7.02(1)(a) articulate the letter and intent of federal, special education and state laws and policies related to school-based occupational therapy, including issues related to potential safety and liability. - 7.02(1)(b) articulate to a variety of audiences the role of school-based occupational therapy for ages birth-21 including, but not limited to, the school occupational therapist's contribution to: - 7.02(1)(b)(i) students' individualized education plans and programs (IEP) and individualized family service plan (IFSP); - 7.02(1)(b)(ii) students' participation within the general education curriculum including, but not limited to, academic, non-academic and extracurricular activities and in the community including, but not limited to, vocational and independent living training; and - 7.02(1)(b)(iii) early intervention for children ages birth-2 and preschoolers ages 3-5, including working with families and caregivers and with consideration for natural environments. - 7.02(2) The school occupational therapist is knowledgeable about processes for determining eligibility for special education services, the need for related services and the design and implementation of IEPs.
-The school occupational therapist, working with other educational professionals and interdisciplinary team members, is able to: - 7.02(2)(a) consult with team on pre-referral strategies in support of a student's participation and performance within the educational context.
+7.02(1) The school occupational therapist is knowledgeable about the legal framework of occupational therapy within the public school system and is able to:

+7.02(1)(a) articulate the letter and intent of federal, special education and state laws and policies related to school-based occupational therapy, including issues related to potential safety and liability; and-

+7.02(1)(b) articulate to a variety of audiences the role of school-based occupational therapy for ages birth-21 including, but not limited to, the school occupational therapist's contribution to:

+7.02(1)(b)(i)-students' individualized education plans and programs (IEP) and individualized family service plan (IFSP);

+7.02(1)(b)(ii)-students' participation within the general education curriculum including, but not limited to, academic, non-academic and extracurricular activities and in the community including, but not limited to, vocational and independent living training; and

+7.02(1)(b)(iii)-early intervention for children ages birth-2 and preschoolers ages 3-5, including working with families and caregivers and with consideration for natural environments.